 What is Pink Shirt Day?

-Pink Shirt Day, which falls on February 26th this year, aims to raise awareness around bullying and funds to support programs fostering self-esteem and empathy in children.
+Pink Shirt Day, celebrated in February in Canada, aims to raise awareness around bullying and funds to support programs fostering self-esteem and empathy in children.
 The international movement has a great Canadian origin story.
 It started in the small community of Annapolis Valley, Nova Scotia, when two Grade 12 students took a stand against an incident of bullying.

 Travis Price and David Sheppard noticed a Grade 9 student being bullied for wearing a pink shirt.
 Like many bullying incidents, this could have easily gone unacknowledged.
 Instead, Travis and David decided to do something.
 They scooped up some pink T-shirts and encouraged students at their school to wear pink clothes in solidarity with the boy who had been bullied.
 Out of the 1,000 students attending their school, 850 got on board by wearing pink.